fabric8io/fabric8/docs/overview.md

 ### Concepts

-The concepts behind **fabric8** are pretty simple.
-Its to:
+The concepts behind **fabric8** are pretty simple, they are:

+#### ZooKeeper for the runtime registry

-* use [Apache ZooKeeper](http://zookeeeper.apache.org/) (from the Hadoop ecosystem) as a way to perform _runtime discovery_ of containers (machines, processes, JVMs) and for coordination (electing leaders, implementing master/slave, sharding or federation of services).
+Fabric8 uses [Apache ZooKeeper](http://zookeeeper.apache.org/) (from the [Hadoop](http://hadoop.apache.org/) ecosystem) as a way to perform _runtime discovery_ of containers (machines, processes, JVMs) and for coordination (electing leaders, implementing master/slave, sharding or federation of services).

+#### Git for configuration

+Fabric8 uses [git](http://git-scm.com/) as the _distributed version control_ mechanism for all configuration.
+This means that all changes are versioned and replicated onto each machine with a full audit history of who changed what and when.

-* use git as a distributed version control mechanism so all configurations and changes are versioned; have full audit history (and tooling to perform diffs, merges and continuous integration) while also using git's distributed nature to implement a distributed git cloud; i.e. no single point of failure, no configuration change is ever lost; if the master git repo dies, it fails over to another node; each node pushes any local changes and pulls any remote changes; so you have a highly available history of all changes by everyone in every branch on all machines; with no single point of failure or central server or infrastructure required (just a couple of JVMs is all you need for fabric8).
+In addition its easy to reuse any of the existing git tooling to perform diffs, merges and continuous integration.

+Fabric8 actually implements a distributed git fabric with no single point of failure or configuration change loss.
+A master node is elected which becomes the remote git repository; all configuration changes are pushed to the master and pulled from it so each node stays in sync.
+If the master node dies, the fabric fails over to another node.
+So there is no single point of failure, central server or infrastructure required (just a couple of JVMs is all you need for fabric8).

+We make use of git branches to implement [rolling upgrades](#/site/book/doc/index.md?chapter=rollingUpgrade_md); each version maps to a branch in git.
+So we can individually move containers from version to version (or branch to branch) to implement rolling upgrades.

+#### Use Profiles for DRY configuration

-Rather than configurating each [container](#/site/book/doc/index.md?chapter=agent_md) (i.e. JVM or process) individually, we use [profiles](#/site/book/doc/index.md?chapter=profiles_md) to represent a collection of containers; so that you can configure a group of containers in one go.
+Rather than configuring each [container](#/site/book/doc/index.md?chapter=agent_md) (i.e. JVM or process) individually, we use [profiles](#/site/book/doc/index.md?chapter=profiles_md) to represent a collection of containers; so that you can configure a group of containers in a nice DRY way.

-Via inheritance and composition you can combine profiles into containers so you can keep your configuration DRY.
-For example you can decide to colocate services together (putting multiple profiles into a container) when they make sense; or separate them into differnet containers.
+You can combine profiles into a container so you can keep your configuration DRY.
+For example you can decide to colocate services together (putting multiple profiles into a container) when they make sense; or separate them into different containers.

-Or you can use inheritence; so you can configure, say, the ActiveMQ version to use globally; then have a profile which overrides the global configuration of ActiveMQ, for use on a big linux box rather than a small windows box; override the threading or memory usage configuration.
+Or you can use inheritance; so you can configure, say, the ActiveMQ version to use globally; then have a profile which overrides the global configuration of ActiveMQ, for use on a big linux box rather than a small windows box; override the threading or memory usage configuration; while reusing other parts of the configuration.